ringtail-software/CodingExercise/RocchioInvestmentPerformanceWebAPISetup.md

 # Rocchio Investment Performance Web API Setup

+#### Database Entities
+This API assumes that a user can make purchases on an investment at multiple different times.
+There are three entities that represent the data.
+  1. _Investment_ - This represents an investment that a user can buy shares of at any give time.
+This holds the current price of the investment.
+  2. _UserInvestment_ - This links a user to an investment
+  3. _Purchase_ - This represents a purchase by a user of a certain amount of shares of an investment.
+This holds the cost basis per share at the time of the purchase and the number of shares.

 #### Setup and Run Instructions:
-This is a.NET Core 3.1 Web API.
+This is a .NET Core 3.1 Web API.
 Authentication for this API uses an Auth0 tenant.
 For testing, two long-lived access tokens have been generated.
 One is for an admin user, and one for a non-admin user (see Step 3 below).

 ##### 1. Run Migrations and set up the data
  - Add a connectionstring to the ConnectionStrings.InvestmentPerformance setting in the appsettings.json file